<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3263748927046193&amp;ev=PageView&amp;noscript=1">

 Does your interior wall paint have scratches and marks?
 Can you see fingerprints?
 Is it hard to clean?

-If the answer is yes to any of these questions, you may have low-quality paint on your walls.
+If the answer is yes to any of these questions, low-quality paint may be the reason for your frustrating issues.

-Low-quality and high-quality paint come in many different forms.
-Most paint companies, like Sherwin Williams and Benjamin Moore, have high to low-quality products.
+Low-quality and high-quality paint comes in many different forms.
+Most paint companies, like Sherwin Williams and Benjamin Moore, have a range of high to low-quality products.
 Despite its poor quality, these companies also sell low contractor-grade paint that some painters and builders use.

-You must know the differences and quality you want when completing any painting project for your space.
+It's important to know the differences and quality you need when completing any painting project for your space.

-At Brush & Roll Painting, we have over 25 years of experience-fixing problems caused by cheap, low-quality paint.
+At Brush & Roll Painting, we have over 25 years of experience in fixing problems caused by cheap, low-quality paint.
 We have tried many products on the market and found the best ones to use that are durable, easy to clean, and easy to touch up.

 The hidden secret of high-quality paint is that it saves you money in the long run, for two main reasons.
 Firstly, you do not need a lot of product to get complete surface coverage.
 There will be fewer original coats needed compared to low-quality paint.
 It also needs little-to-no touch-ups over the years.
 When it does need touch-ups, they are seamless.